Plotter

 Once a file has been imported, you can zoom-in on the data by simply clicking within the plotter and dragging a box (rubber band) around the portion of the data you wish to view more closely.
 For example, see the two images below.

 In zoom mode, which is on by default when the other three modes are off, no data is lost during the zoom operation.
-You can zoom in farther by drawing subsequent rubber bands, or zoom out by using the zoom-out toolbar button.
+You can zoom in farther by drawing subsequent rubber bands, or zoom out by using the toolbar button.
 Additionally, you can shift the zoom area left, right, up, and down, using the arrow keys on your keyboard.
 Note, if the arrow keys do not appear to be working, the likely cause is that the plotter does not have the keyboard focus - give it the focus by simply clicking once somewhere within the plot, and try the arrow keys again.

 Labeling